mjmillerlab/Biol4983/README.md

 You must respect the ideas and perspectives of other students.
 We will have an open and welcoming climate for all views, ideas, questions, and perspectives … with the exception of those that are disrespectful towards others.
 Contributing to the class in manner that is disrespectful to others will count as negative points towards your participation grade.
 Repeat offenders will be asked to leave the class.

 You need to have ideas and perspectives to share with the class in the discussions, which means you have to A) perform any assigned readings ahead time, and B) take some time to think to generate ideas and perspectives prior to the discussion taking place.
+Each week, I will provide you a qualitative evaluation of your participation (Excellent, Good, Fair, Poor) in Canvas.

 Lastly, I have expectations for myself in the role of instructor of this class.
 First, you can expect me to be fair and reasonable.
 Second, you can expect me to be considerate and respectful.
 Third, you can expect me to be available outside of class.
 This includes being available during office hours, and also by email.
 I will do my best to respond within 24 to 48 hours during the week (unless I am out of town).
 On the weekends, I’ll try to answer emails on Sunday nights.
 Finally, you can expect me to be flexible and responsive to student input.

 ## Organization of Weekly Seminar
-Each week (with the exception of week 1) will have the following format:
+Each week (with the exception of week 1, 14, 15) will have the following format:

 1. Reading Quiz
 2. Show and Tell A Pathogen (2 students per week)